FelixOnline/v2/content/articles/2012-11-23-twilight-sucksand-not-in-the-good-way.md

 subtitle: >
   Katy Bettany is not impressed with this long and boring end to the saga
 date: "2012-11-23 00:38:35 +0000"

 # Attributes from Felix Online V1
 id: "2976"
 old_path: /film/2976/twilight-sucksand-not-in-the-good-way
 aliases:
  - /film/2976/twilight-sucksand-not-in-the-good-way
+imported: true
+comments:
+ - Quite true Your words of pure truth transformed me from a Twitard to a Potterhead Thank you for rescuing me helpful person I am in your debtThank you thank you I was a former Twitard yet you rescued me out of it However may I repay you I am in forever debt to you kind person

 # Article Taxonomies
 categories:
  - film
 tags:
+authors:
+ - tna08

+# Homepage control params
 headline: true
 featured: true